Church and Ministry

 Why Church Members Resist Change and What Church Leaders Can do About it.

 I spoke with a lady on the phone yesterday who just needed to vent.
 Her new pastor has come with change on his mind and many of those changes have brought anxiety to church members.
-Her issue wasn't so much with the changes but in the way they have been "forced" into the life of...
-Continue Reading →
+Her issue wasn’t so much with the changes but with the way they have been “forced” into the life of… Continue reading

 What your pastor wants you to know, but would never tell you.